-8. The Fun Forest at the Seattle Center may be long gone (RIP), but Wild Waves Theme Park is the place to go for water slides and carnival rides galore!
+8. The Fun Forest at the Seattle Center may be long gone (RIP), but Wild Waves Theme & Water Park is the place to go for water slides and carnival rides galore!

 13. Cougars?
 In Issaquah?
 (No, not that kind of cougar!)
 We love the Cougar Mountain Zoo!

-18. Ride the ferry to an island that will make you feel like you’re worlds away from the city.
-Daily runs start on July 5 and run through September 1, 2014.
+18. Ride the free ferry to Jetty Island.
+Daily runs start on July 5 and run through September 3, 2018.

-19. You don’t want to miss Thomas the Tank Engine, Sir Topham Hatt and their Sodor friends at this annual summer event at Northwest Railway Museum.
+19. You don’t want to miss Thomas the Tank Engine, Sir Topham Hatt and their Sodor friends at this annual meet and greet at Northwest Railway Museum.

 32. Sure you’ve been camping, but how about camping in a yurt?

 35. Book a trip to Tillicum Village on Blake Island.
-Your kids will love riding the Argosy cruise ship and exploring the island and you’ll love the salmon bake and lively entertainment.
+The kids will love riding the Argosy cruise ship and exploring the island.
+And everyone will love the salmon bake and lively entertainment.

-39. Cool off with a scoop (or two!) of your fave ice cream, custard, gelato or froyo in Seattle and on the Eastside.
+39. Cool off with a scoop (or two!) of our fave ice cream, custard, gelato or froyo.

 44. While hiking Mt.
 Si should be reserved for an adult-only day date, Little Si is the perfect challenge for kids who are up to more than a leisurely nature stroll.

 51. Planning a birthday party this summer?
-Blow out the candles at one of several Seattle-area create and eat birthday party hot spots.
+Blow out the candles at one of these Seattle-area active party spots.

-58. Visit the Gum Wall in Post Alley, run the bases at Safeco Field, and hit these eight other bucket list items for kids under 10.
+58. Visit the Gum Wall in Post Alley, run the bases at Safeco Field and check off these eight other bucket list items for kids under 10.

 62. Take a tour of the Boeing factory where they make real-life airplanes and watch your plane-crazy kid’s eyes go wide with excitement.